thomasyu888/quickstart-eks-cdk-python/amp.md

 To access this enter the following command `kubectl get service grafana-for-amp --namespace=kube-system` to find the address of this under EXTERNAL-IP.
 Alternatively, you can find the Grafana NLB in the AWS EC2 console and get its address from there.

-The default username is `admin` and you get the initial password by running `kubectl get secrets grafana-for-amp -n kube-system -o jsonpath='{.data.admin-password}'|base64 --decode`.
+The default username is `admin` and you get the initial password by running `kubectl get secrets grafana-for-amp -n kube-system -o jsonpath='{.data.admin-password}'|base64 --decode` (omitting the % that might appear at the end).
 You can change this password as well as create/managed additional users once you are signed in.

 We have set up AMP as a datasource and loaded a few sample dashboards for you to visualise the metrics on your EKS cluster:
 * `Cluster Monitoring for Kubernetes` to see cluster and node-level CPU, memory, network IO and free disk space